visualpharm/Lunacy/docs/index.md

 # Which license do I need?

 Conceptually, the [Icons8](https://icons8.com/) provides two frameworks or in other words two distinct ways of how icons could be accessed and utilized.
-These two licensing pathways are known as <b>['Standard'](#standard-framework) and ['Service Integration'](#service-integration-framework) frameworks</b>.
+These two licensing pathways are known as ['Standard'](#standard-framework) and ['Service Integration'](#service-integration-framework) frameworks.
 Each framework is associated with certain set of tools which are discussed below in detail.

 <!--
 One of the most frequently asked questions from our customers is "<b>which license do I need</b>", meaning <b>which framework am I supposed to use</b> to achieve the goals of my project.
 The rest of this document is purposely dedicated to give you a clear answer for that question and to master the essentials of the frameworks. -->